 I’ve done a number of animal busts already, that I call my “Barnyard Portraits“, and this one will be part of that series if we can fit a moose in the barnyard!
-This is a scaled down moose head, and
+See the completed piece in a video May

-For some reason, I’m making a lot of birds lately!
-It’s not a conscious decision – but first it was my crow, then the peacocks (in progress), then the crane, and now it’s a Phoenix!
-Maybe a Phoenix doesn’t count
+This piece is available for Sale – please contact me for pricing and delivery options For some reason, I’m making a lot of birds lately!
+It’s not a conscious decision – but first it was my crow, then the peacocks

 What a year!
 I’m used to staying busy, but 2021 kept me on my toes!
 When it came to saws, it was my busiest year ever.
 I also did a workshop out in Utah, made a sign for an Audubon